Whitemarsh Township, Pennsylvania: Transportation

-As of 2018 there were 88.36 mi of public roads in Whitemarsh Township, of which 3.70 mi were maintained by the Pennsylvania Turnpike Commission (PTC), 25.03 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 59.63 mi were maintained by the township.
+As of 2018, there were 88.36 mi of public roads in Whitemarsh Township, of which 3.70 mi were maintained by the Pennsylvania Turnpike Commission (PTC), 25.03 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 59.63 mi were maintained by the township.

 The east–west Pennsylvania Turnpike (Interstate 276) and the north-south Fort Washington Expressway (Pennsylvania Route 309) run through the township.
 Although neither has an interchange in Whitemarsh, the turnpike has an interchange in nearby Plymouth Township, and the Route 309 expressway has an interchange in nearby Fort Washington that also connects with the turnpike.
 Arterial roads in the township include Ridge Pike, Germantown Pike, Butler Pike, Skippack Pike (Pennsylvania Route 73), Bethlehem Pike, Stenton Avenue, Pennsylvania Avenue, Joshua Road, and Morris Road.

-Two SEPTA Regional Rail lines serves the township.
+Two SEPTA Regional Rail lines serve the township.
 The Lansdale/Doylestown line, which connects Bucks, Montgomery, and Philadelphia counties, has a station on the easternmost side of the township: the Fort Washington station.
 And the Manayunk/Norristown line, which runs along the Schuylkill River, has two stations on the westernmost side of the township: one in Miquon and another, farther north, in Spring Mill.